 - In a medium bowl add the honey and mustards, whisk to combine.
 Taste the honey mustard mixture and make sure the flavors are balanced for your taste.
 Add more honey for sweetness or more dijon mustard for tanginess.
 Set aside.

-- In another medium bowl add chicken tenders, 1 tbsp olive oil and poultry seasoning.
+- In another medium bowl add chicken tenders, 1 tablespoon olive oil and poultry seasoning.
 Mix to combine, making sure the chicken is evenly coated.

 - Drizzle the honey mustard over the chicken and flip each piece over a few times to ensure both sides are coated evenly.
 Cook for 2-3 minutes in the sauce.